Student Response System (SRS)

 - Software does not need to be installed; it can be directly downloaded and saved to an external drive

-An NXT receiver is required to collect the data from the Student Response System (clickers).
+A receiver is required to collect the data from the Student Response System (clickers).
 Receivers are available to instructors directly from the vendor, Turning Technologies.
 Instructors may also ask for an Instructor Kit.
-Instructor Kits include an NXT receiver and an NXT clicker.
+Instructor Kits include a QT receiver and a QT clicker.
 There is currently no charge for an Instructor Kit.
-The cost of a receiver is approximately $99.

-Instructors who wish to request an Instructor Kit or purchase a receiver may contact Northwestern's account representative, Jordan Ferns, Regional Sales Manager, Turning Technologies, email@example.com.
+Instructors who wish to request an Instructor Kit or purchase a receiver may contact Northwestern's account representative, Ben West, Account Executive – Higher Education, Turning Technologies, email@example.com.

-NUIT offers instructors the option to use ResponseWare, a Turning Technologies Web-based/Smart Phone polling application which allows participants to use mobile devices, including tablets, Smartphones, and laptop computers.
-Licensing for ResponsWare is a vailable on the Turning Technologies web site.
-Northwestern University Students receive a discounted price by entering the code achu.
+Northwestern IT offers instructors the option to use ResponseWare, a Turning Technologies web-based/Smart Phone polling application which allows participants to use mobile devices, including tablets, Smartphones, and laptop computers.